 Action Areas High level actions Ref programme about priorities for improved care for people with learning disabilities.
 Continuing Admiral Dementia Nurse support for people with dementia and their carers, including ensuring they are not disadvantaged in their access to health services for their wider health.
-3.4 Improve access to services Consideration of equality champions to ensure equity is considered across 3.4 for people facing key services. inequalities and tailor Work to ensure appropriate access to health services for military services to better fit their personnel and their families who face distinctive circumstances and may be needs using pathways into planned care which are less well established than for liceus the civilian population.
-Responsiveness to the needs of further groups which may be small in number but whose situation or outcomes may be worse than the general population e.g. Mental health in the farming community and those bereaved or otherwise impacted during the pandemic, people living with significant mental illness and/or homelessness. mental liness and/of nomelessness.
-Prio rity 4: Ensuring equitable e access to services for all Rutland residents 4.1 Increase equity and inclusion Where areas of inequity are identified due to cross border issues, agencies of access to key services will identify low-overhead solutions that mean that people can be referred across Rutland's borders to the right service for them and not be unfairly disadvantaged.
+3.4 Improve access to services Consideration of equality champions to ensure equity is considered across for people facing key services. inequalities and tailor Work to ensure appropriate access to health services for military services to better fit their personnel and their families who face distinctive circumstances and may be needs using pathways into planned care which are less well established than for the civilian population.
+Responsiveness to the needs of further groups which may be small in number but whose situation or outcomes may be worse than the general population e.g. Mental health in the farming community and those bereaved or otherwise impacted during the pandemic, people living with significant mental illness and/or homelessness. e access to services for all Rutland residents 4.1 Increase equity and inclusion Where areas of inequity are identified due to cross border issues, agencies of access to key services across Rutland's borders will identify low-overhead solutions that mean that people can be referred across Rutiana's borders to the right service for them and not be unfairly disadvantaged.
 This includes strengthening relationships with neighbouring Council areas and health systems to ensure swift onward referral to equivalent services, and exploring preferred provider arrangements to enable the Council in some cases to provide non-statutory services to non-residents with a Rutland GP.
-Engagement with neighbouring health and care systems whose services are actively used by Rutland residents, directly or via ICS engagement, to ensure visibility of Rutland needs.
-4.2 Increase the availability of Improving public information about available services as part of increasing diagnostic and elective access (e.g. including when mobile facilities such as the mobile breast health services closer to the screening unit are in the area). population of Rutland for An LLR review of diagnostic services is underway whose aim is to bring patients of all ages more services closer to the population, reducing the need to travel to acute hospital sites.
-4.3 Improving access to primary Creation of a PCN Patient Participation Group with representation from all 7.5 and community health and four practices to support two way conversation and active listening to care services patients and the public.
+Engagement with neighbouring health and care systems whose services are actively used by Rutland residents, directly or via ICS engagement, to 4.2 In an analyst the annual label the safe ensure visibility of Rutland needs.
+4.2 Increase the availability of diagnostic and elective Improving public information about available services as part of increasing access (e.g. including when mobile facilities such as the mobile breast health services closer to the screening unit are in the area). population of Rutland for An LLR review of diagnostic services is underway whose aim is to bring patients of all ages more services closer to the population, reducing the need to travel to acute hospital sites.
+4.3 Improving access to primary Creation of a PCN Patient Participation Group with representation from all and community health and four practices to support two way conversation and active listening to care services patients and the public.
 Improved website and social media presence to share relevant information, with parallel communication improvements for the non-digital audience.
 Ensuring full use of a range of specialist primary care roles tailored to needs (e.g. practice pharmacist, muscular-skeletal first contact, health coach).
-Encouraging LLP convices commissioned from third party providers to be Encouraging LLR services commissioned from third party providers to be offered directly in Rutland including through venue support. onered directly in radiana including through vehice support.
+Encouraging LLR services commissioned from third party providers to be offered directly in Rutland including through venue support. ा offered directly in Kutland including through venue support.